-I. General Edu ucation Requirements with Notes for Majors 37-47
+I. General Educati on Requirements with Notes for Majors37 -47

-Englis h 6-7
+English 6-7

-Each with a grade of "C" or higher:
+Ea ach with a grade of "C" or higher:

-ENGL B101L 1
+Es NGL B101L 1

-ENGL B101 or B105 3
+Es NGL B101 or B105 3

-ENGL B102 or B106 3
+13 NGL B102 or B106 3

-Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
+St udents may place out of ENGL B101L with an appropriate score on the

+Fr eshman English Placement Exam.
+Students who transfer into USCB with

+cr edit for first-semester freshman composition are exempt from the ENGL

+B: LO1L requirement.

-English majors are strongly encouraged to take ENGL B105 and B106.
+Er nglish majors are strongly encouraged to take ENGL B105 and B106.

-Numeri Speech cal and Analytical Reasoning Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Numeri Speech MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 English majors may use 3 hours of their major prerequisites toward this requirement.
 2 Courses from: ARTH, ARTS, MUSC, or THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
-Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+Naturai Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.
 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
-Students
+Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.
+Foreign Languages